Networks-it-uc3m/Quditto/Tutorial/README.md

 - ❌ The system replies that **no such neighbor exists**.
 -  *This limitation can be addressed by implementing a Key Management Entity (KME) script that performs quantum key relaying via node A as a trusted node, but this is not directly supported by Quditto.*

----

-This tutorial validates Quditto’s ability to simulate QKD exchanges under normal, adversarial, and misconfigured conditions, providing a solid foundation for future quantum networking experimentation.